- See a healthcare provider on your schedule.

 - Pay only $149 for the appointment — and get your money back if not approved!

-Register on the Pennsylvania Medical Marijuana Program website.
+Register on the PA Medical Marijuana Program Website

-Receive your Medical Marijuana Card in the Mail Within 2-5 Days
+Receive Your PA Medical Card in the Mail

-You will need a physical copy of your Pennsylvania medical marijuana card and your state ID to purchase medical cannabis.
+You’ll need your physical PA medical card and state ID to purchase medical cannabis in a licensed dispensary.